-Choosing a Postgres tool for you
+Choosing a PostgreSQL tool for you

-    On the other hand, PRTG Network Monitor strikes the balance between a low price tag and a high value monitoring

-    experience.
-If you want to go the open-source route then PGadmin is great if you to mix performance monitoring with

-    administration as well.
+On the other hand, PRTG Network Monitor strikes the balance between a low price tag and a high value monitoring experience.
+If you want to go the open-source route then PGadmin is great if you want to mix performance monitoring with administration as well.

 Performance monitoring of PostgreSQL should cover query performance (read and write volume and speed), buffer cache metrics (cache hits and disk access), infrastructure usage (server load), transaction statistics (number of commits, locks, ongoing report of live sessions and connections), and replication performance (speed and success of replication and checkpoint statistics).